 Less Than Significant Impact.
 The proposed project would not involve the development or displacement of a park.
 The subject property and surrounding area is zoned for high density multifamily residential development and was not planned for use as a park.
-The project would provide landscape areas/open space in the front, side and rear yards, as well as within private rooftop terraces, which will fulfill the landscape/open space requirement per the R-1250 zoning requirements.
-The project features a total of 2,401 SF of common open space (2,200 SF required; 200 SF per residential unit), 2,575 SF of private open space (440 SF required; 40 SF per unit); 2,902 SF of landscaping (2,873 SF required; 25% of lot area), and 1,121 SF of additional common open space for the density bonus per GMC 30.31.020.A.7 (1,100 SF additional open space required; 900 SF plus 20 SF for each additional foot of lot width exceeding 90 feet).
-The proposed project would not result in a significant contribution to additional need for parks due to the minimal net increase of new dwelling units.
-Additionally, the proposed project would be subject to the park and library development impact fees.
+The project would provide landscape areas/open space in the front, side and rear yards, as well as within a common rooftop deck, which will fulfill the landscape/open space requirement per the R-1250 zoning requirements.
+The project features a total of 6,196 SF of common open space (5,000 SF required; 200 SF per residential unit), 1,807 SF of private open space (920 SF required; 40 SF per unit); 5,903 SF of landscaping (4,687 SF required; 25% of lot area), and 1,360 SF of additional common open space per GMC 30.31.020.A.7 (1,600 SF additional open space required; 900 SF plus 20 SF for each additional foot of lot width exceeding 90 feet).
+As indicated in the project description, the applicant is requesting a concession in regards to the additional outdoor space requirement, in accordance with GMC Chapter 30.36 and State Density Bonus Law.
+The proposed project would be subject to the park and library development impact fees.
 Such fees will be collected prior to the issuance of development permits.
-Impacts to parks are anticipated to be less than significant.
+With payment of the fee, impacts are considered less than significant.